emdgroup-liquid/liquid/src/docs/pages/introduction/getting-started/react.md

 # React

-Liquid Oxygen comes with React bindings for all Web Components.
+Liquid Oxygen comes with [React](https://reactjs.org/) bindings for all Web Components.
 Although the rendered components are still Web Components, the bindings improve the developer experience by providing a more familiar API and a better integration with React.

 On this page, you'll find detailed instructions on how to integrate Liquid Oxygen into your React project and how to use the components.

 ## Prerequisites

 Liquid Oxygen is easy to integrate into an existing React project.
-We assume you already have a React project set up.
+We assume you already have a project set up.
 If not, you can create a new project with [Vite](https://vitejs.dev/).

 ```sh
 npm create vite@latest your-project-name -- --template react-ts